denoland/std/http/README.md

-This will respond early with an error if the request does not contain a valid YAML body and will otherwise parse that YAML, add the parsed Javascript value to the request context and pass that on to the rest of the chain.
+This will respond early with an error if the request does not contain a valid YAML body and will otherwise parse that YAML, add the parsed Javascript value to the request context and pass that on to the next handler.

 The Typescript compiler will ensure that we actually pass the promised `data` property in the context to the `next` handler, because we told it that we will